earthly/website/blog/_posts/2023-08-15-dx-three-ways.md

 * **Bob** really embraced DX in his tool building.
 He turned a tool that was barely used into something everyone loved by listening to what his users needed.
 * Meanwhile, **Carlos** used DX improvements handle fast growth.
 He listened to feedback, made changes, and sped up work.

 From public-facing APIs to internal tools and across entire organizations, DX means asking how easy our tools are to use.
 Testing these tools, getting feedback, that's how we find problems and fix them.
 It's how we keep developers happy and successful.
-It's how wedrive adoption, nurture loyalty, and fosters success.
+It's how we drive adoption, nurture loyalty, and fosters success.

 Are there tools or apps you use that could be improved?